- Search The Registry

 - Street Team Youth Programs

 - My Account

-*On this date in 1870, we affirm, the opening of (Paul Laurence) Dunbar High School.
+*On this date in 1870, we affirm the opening of (Paul Laurence) Dunbar High School.
 Dunbar High School is a public secondary school located in Washington, D.C., United States.

-Dunbar serves grades 9 through 12, is a part of the District of Columbia Public Schools.
+Dunbar serves grades 9 through 12 and is a part of the District of Columbia Public Schools.
 From the early 20th century to the 1950s, Dunbar became known as the classical academic high school for Black students in segregated public schools.
-As all public-school teachers were federal civil servants, their teachers received pay equal to that of white teachers in other schools in the district.
+As all public school teachers were federal civil servants, their teachers received pay equal to that of white teachers in other schools in the district.
 It attracted high-quality faculty, many with advanced degrees, including doctorates.
 Parents sent their children to high school from across the city because of its high standards.
 Many of its alumni graduated from top-quality colleges and universities and gained professional degrees.

 Since its inception, the school has graduated many well-known figures of the 20th century, including Sterling Brown, H. Naylor Fitzhugh, Nannie Helen Burroughs, Charles R. Drew, William H. Hastie, Charles Hamilton Houston, Robert Heberton Terrell, Benjamin O. Davis, Jr., Paul Capel, III, Robert C. Weaver, and James E. Bowman and others.
 Its faculty included Anna Julia Cooper, Kelly Miller, Mary Church Terrell, A.A.
 Birch Jr., Carter G. Woodson, and Julia Evangeline Brooks, a school graduate.
 Cooper, Richard Greener, Mary Jane Patterson, and Robert Heberton Terrell were principals.
 Many teachers and principals held Ph.D. degrees.